-Step 2 - Upon receipt and acceptance by the appropriate Office of a duly completed Physician Statement Form, that office will then take steps to identify potential conflicts that may arise due to a Disability Support Animal's presence on campus, including allergies and phobias of others who share the space, and animal welfare.
+Step 2 - Upon receipt and acceptance by the appropriate Office of a duly completed Physician Statement Form, that office will then take steps to identify potential conflicts that may arise due to a disability support animal's presence on campus, including allergies and phobias of others who share the space.
 If such conflicts are identified, then attempts will be made to develop a mitigation plan which will balance the rights of all involved.